 In this course, we will analyze the meaning of entrepreneurship and its linkage to innovation.
 We will see that entrepreneurship requires cooperation through teamwork and networks.
 We will learn that entrepreneurship means change; change leads to opportunities and needs to be managed.
 We will approach entrepreneurship as a method that can be applied in virtually any organizational setting.
-The course prepares students to search for ideas and opportunities and transform them into potentially viable businesses.
+The course prepares students to search for ideas, create opportunities and develop potentially viable businesses.